-If the credit is transferable and you are only seeking general elective credit, eligible credit will automatically be posted to your NU transcript.
+As long as you earn a letter grade above a "C," the Internship or Service Learning Seminar course will transfer back to Northwestern as general, elective credit.
+If you are only seeking general elective credit, eligible credit will automatically be posted to your Northwestern transcript.
 If you are seeking major, minor or distribution credit, you will follow the instructions for your school's credit transfer process.

 - SESP students: You can only count internships or service learning opportunities abroad toward your elective requirements; you cannot petition for major or distribution credit.